OVO (payment service): Products and services

 OVO's core business is digital payment based on its e-money license.
 According to a 2021 report by research company Kadence International, at the time OVO was the leading e-money / digital wallet in Indonesia for both online and offline transactions.

 Also involved in financial services, OVO offers lending services through Taralite (PT Indonusa Nusa Sejahtera), a P2P lending company that it acquired in 2019, as well as investment products under OVO | Invest and insurance products under OVO | Proteksi in collaboration with partners.

-OVO | Invest reported 450,000 registered users in its first 3 months, with the first product launched under OVO | Invest the first money market fund in Indonesia to offer instant redemption.

 OVO works with companies for these financial services products such as Adira Finance (a member of MUFJ Group), Bank BRI, Manulife Aset Manajemen Indonesia, and Prudential Indonesia.